valeryjaspers/design-workshop/connect-2022/1-bootstrap.md

 ## Optional exercises

-If you have time left, give the exercises below a try.

 ### Exercise 1.6

 The text in the cards should be centered, not aligned to the left as it currently is.